Last Updated: Feb. 24, 2013

 While the United States has made major progress against tobacco use, nearly one in five Americans still smokes, and more than 3,000 kids try their first cigarette each day.

 |High school students who are current (past month) smokers||18.1% or 3 million [Boys: 19.9% Girls: 16.1%]|

 |High school males who currently use smokeless tobacco||12.8% [Girls: 2.2%]|

 |Kids (under 18) who try smoking for the first time each day||3,000+|

 |Kids (under 18) who become new regular, daily smokers each day||700|

 |Packs of cigarettes consumed by kids each year||800 million (roughly $2.0 billion per year in sales revenue)|

 Smoking kills more people than alcohol, AIDS, car accidents, illegal drugs, murders, and suicides combined, with thousands more dying from spit tobacco use.
-Of the roughly 400,000 kids who become new regular, daily smokers each year, almost a third will ultimately die from it.
-In addition, smokers lose an average of 13 to 14 years of life because of their smoking.
+Of the roughly 260,000 kids who become new regular, daily smokers each year, almost a third will ultimately die from it.
+In addition, smokers lose a decade of life because of their smoking.